I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 If you don’t want your insurance company (or family members, if you have a shared plan) to have access to this information about your mental health, consider out-of-network options instead.

-Yes, certain Blue Cross Blue Shield insurance plans cover online therapy.
+Yes, most health insurance plans cover online therapy.

 This benefit depends on the specific policy.

-No. While it depends on your specific plan, it is unlikely that Blue Cross Blue Shield will cover couples counseling.
+No. While it depends on your specific plan, it is unlikely that your health insurance will cover couples counseling.

 **Ponciano Counseling does not Offer Couples counseling.**